 Our employees are provided with context-specific access to our systems and your Personal Information, and are subject to contractual obligations to access and use your Personal Information only as required to deliver Services to you.

-Any changes to the treatment of Personal Information are reviewed and approved by Guidebook management.
+Any changes to the security of Personal Information are reviewed and approved by Guidebook management.

-By using the Site or providing Personal Information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Site.
-If we learn of a security system’s breach, we may attempt to notify you electronically by posting a notice on the Site or sending an e-mail to you.
+By using the Services or providing Personal Information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Services.
+If we learn of a security system’s breach, we may attempt to notify you electronically by posting a notice on the Services or sending an e-mail to you.
 You may have a legal right to receive this notice in writing.

-Our Services are not directed to children under 13.
-In addition, you are not permitted to use our Services if you do not meet the minimum age requirement applicable to our Services in your jurisdiction.
-We do not knowingly collect Personal Information from children under 13.
+Our Services are not directed to children under 13 (or other age as required by local law).
+You are not permitted to use our Services if you do not meet the minimum age requirement applicable to our Services in your jurisdiction.
+We do not knowingly collect Personal Information from children.
 If you learn that your child has provided us with Personal Information without your consent, you may alert us at email@example.com.
-If we learn that we have collected Personal Information of a child under 13 we will take steps to delete such information from our files as soon as possible and terminate the child’s account.
+If we learn that we have collected Personal Information of a child, we will take steps to delete such information from our files as soon as possible and terminate the child’s account.

 Attn: Security Department